Recipes in Article

 - Sieve the icing sugar into a bowl.

 - Add water (or juice) and mix well.

 - The water can be replaced with lemon or orange juice to give it a tangy flavor OR to give it a different flavor; after you finished making it stir in ½ teaspoon of flavoring extracts such as vanilla, almond rum, etc.

-- To color the icing, use gel colors, so you don’t alter the consistency.
+- To color, the icing, use gel paste colors so you don’t alter the consistency.

 How to store vegan Royal icing

 To store vegan Royal icing, put it into an airtight plastic box, press a piece of cling film/plastic wrap onto the icing’s surface, and make sure the lid is on tightly.